KenOcheltree/ilab-test/README.md

 # ilab-test
-Jupyter notebook for creating Taxonomies for Red Hat AI Instructlab service
+Jupyter notebook for creating Taxonomies for using with the Red Hat AI Instructlab service.